NgiapPuoyKoh/student-resource-tool/README.md

-# New Student Anotated Tips and Resrouce Links
+# New Student Annotated Tips and Resource Links

-A simple tool for curated FAQ, tooltips and Key concepts for onboarding new students in the Full Stack Web Developer course
+A simple tool for curated FAQ, tool tips and Key concepts

 ## Project Brief

-### What does the client want?
+### What does the client want

 - Improve student journey experience.
-Help beginning CI students (HTML/CSS/User through user-centric-frontend) minimize lost study time by alerting them to the most frequently
+Help to minimize lost study time access to annotated "how to" visuals by topic

-- Minimallly Viable Product (MVP)
+- Minimally Viable Product (MVP)

 ### Who do I think will be using the site?

-CI students working on initial modules HTML/CSS/User through user/centric-frontend
+New students to the course who have little programming experience and have simple how to questions

 ### How can I make the site as user friendly as possible for the user?

 - Simple and intuitive navigation
-- Find information easily
+- Find relevant information easily

 ## What considerations do I need to keep in mind to meet the user/client requirements?

-- Remove friction to learning by providing alerts and tips at the most appropriate checkpoints by modules
+- Remove friction to learning by providing alerts and tips at the most appropriate checkpoints by topic
-- Provide the informaton in combination with concrete contexts for applying the concepts.
-Just in time
+- Provide the informaton in combination with concrete contexts for applying the concepts by adopting the apporach of experiential learning

 ## Is there a specific color scheme I need to work around?